 Tom Waterhouse, Board Member

 Tom Waterhouse is an independent consultant working in the fields of Human Resources and Diversity & Inclusion, with a particular focus on equity and diversity in the workplace.
-He is also Head of Research and Innovation for CLEAP, a Lausanne-based HRtech start-up, and a member of the Advisory Board of The Boardroom, a Zurich-based start-up whose mission is to create and cultivate an active pipeline of qualified female leaders to fill corporate board positions.
+He also acts as strategic advisor and project director to a number of start-ups.

 Prior to becoming independent, Tom spent more than 25 years in the financial services industry in strategic project management, COO and senior HR roles, notably at JPMorgan and the Pictet Group.

-He is host of the If I Had Been Born A Girl podcast, which is part of a broader project that aims to help men better understand the ubiquitous and pervasive nature of sexism and systemic gender discrimination by encouraging them to explore the impact on their own lives of gender stereotyping and male privilege.
+He is host of the If I Had Been Born A Girl podcast, which aims to help men better understand the ubiquitous and pervasive nature of sexism and systemic gender discrimination by encouraging them to explore the impact on their own lives of gender stereotyping and male privilege.

 Tom grew up in the UK, where he read Modern Languages at Lincoln College, Oxford.
 He also holds a post-graduate diploma in Leadership from Emeritus.
 He lived in London, Montpellier, New York and Vienna before settling permanently in Geneva in 2001.
 He is now the proud holder of both British and Swiss passports and the even prouder father of tri-lingual children.